Generic name: panobinostat [ PAN-oh-BIN-oh-stat ]

 -Consider continuing treatment of this drug for an additional 8 cycles (16 cycles total) for patients with clinical benefit who do not experience unresolved severe or medically significant toxicity.

 -This drug is administered in combination with bortezomib and dexamethasone.
 Consult manufacturer product information for the recommended dosing for these two drugs.

 Use: Treatment of patients with multiple myeloma who have received at least 2 prior regimens, including bortezomib and an immunomodulatory agent

 What other drugs will affect panobinostat?

-Other drugs may interact with panobinostat, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect panobinostat, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.